AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 at each point and where physical measurements can be made.

-However, the remaining spacetime cannot be declared regular and
+However, the remaining spacetime cannot be declared regular, and we

-we can think that we have completely got rid of the singularity.
+cannot think that we have completely got rid of

-As we shall see below, this is a space-residual
+the singularity.
+As we will see below, this is remaging spacetime has certain "pathological" properties

 ourselves to moving around geodetics for simplicity.
 We have seen